 “We love each other, as boyfriends.”

-“It is very hard to understand why loving someone as Jesus loves us makes you a sinner.
-I try to think what Jesus thinks as I have let another boy into my heart.
+“It’s hard to understand why loving someone as Jesus loves us makes you a sinner.
+I try to think what Jesus thinks as I let another boy into my heart.
 Like our brains, our hearts tell us what is right and wrong.
 So I trust my heart when it tells me that it is right to love Jack.”
-He was just staring at me, in a state of wonder.
+He’s just staring at me, in a state of wonder.

-“Maybe you are selfish and just want to believe it?” one of the boys asked.
+“Maybe you are selfish and just want to believe it?” one of the boys asks.